k3ssen/SymfonyVuetified/README.md

 ## Global vue components
 Custom and vendor Vue-components aren't global by default, so they can't be used in Twig.

-The `globalComponents.js` asset makes the components of Vuetify and this bundle globally available.
+The `globalComponents.js` file makes the components of Vuetify and this bundle globally available.
-This way you can use these components wherever you want, also in twig.
+This way you can use these components almost wherever you want, including Twig.

 The downside is that this'll increase the size of your javascript resources.
 If you want don't want to make all these components global, you can coose to use the